Donna D. Anderson

 BIO

 Her research examines the intersections of land policy and immigration within rural Asian American communities in the United States during the late 19th through the mid-20th centuries.
-Her research brings her to several Midwestern and Intermountain states and she is grateful to be affiliated with the Huntington Library, Charles Redd Center for Western Studies (BYU), Digital Ethnic Studies Research Institute (University of Nebraska), and the Immigration History Research Center Archives (University of Minnesota).
-Her published works can be found in the Journal of Asian American Studies, American Studies journal, and the Middle West Review (forthcoming), while a co-authored chapter examining remittances and urban development in Vietnam can be found in Governing Cities in the 21st Century: Asian Perspectives (Routledge, 2020).
-She also won the Midwestern History Association’s Dorothy Schwieder Prize for Best Article on Midwestern History for her article, “Acceptance for Admission: Administrations of Japanese American Relocation and the Midwestern University” (American Studies, 2023).
-Presently, she is transitioning her dissertation, “America is in the Heartland: Land Policy, Immigration, and Rural Asian America, 1860-1950,” into a book manuscript.
+Her published works can be found in several academic journals, edited volumes, and public-facing venues.
+In 2024, she won the Midwestern History Association’s Dorothy Schwieder Prize for Best Article on Midwestern History for her article, “Acceptance for Admission: Administrations of Japanese American Relocation and the Midwestern University” (American Studies, 2023).

 ARTICLES AND CHAPTERS